-Best Tip for Transferring WhatsApp Messages from iPhone to Samsung
+Best Tip for Transferring Massive Data at One Time from iPhone to Samsung

-As you've learned different ways to transfer your iPhone messages to Samsung, we provide an extra tip here for you to transfer your WhatsApp messages. iTransor for WhatsApp is a program that supports the migration of all kinds of WhatsApp data between iOS and android-powered devices, including WhatsApp messages and media attachments.
+As you've learned different ways to transfer your iPhone messages to Samsung, we provide an extra tip here for you to transfer the other iPhone data you need. iMyFone iTransor Pro is a program that supports the migration of 18 types of phone data from iPhone to Samsung device, including all the basic phone data and even WhatsApp.
 The app also gives you the chance to export one or more WhatsApp chats to either Excel/CSV or HTML.
-Here is how to get WhatsApp message transfer done in a heartbeat:
+Here is how to get the phone-to-phone transfer done in a heartbeat: